PGA Championship 101

 What does the winner of PGA Championship receive?

 The PGA champion receives the Wanamaker Trophy, the largest trophy of the four majors.
-Last year, the winner earned $1.98 million of the PGA Championship's $11 million purse.
-Traditionally he also receives automatic invites into all three of the other majors and the Players Championship for the next five years, PGA Tour membership for the next five years and European Tour membership for the next seven years.
+Last year, Brooks Koepka earned a winner’s check of $1.98 million from the PGA Championship's $11 million purse.
+Traditionally the winner also receives automatic invites into all three of the other majors and the Players Championship for the next five years, PGA Tour membership for the next five years and European Tour membership for the next seven years.
 They also become eligible to compete in the PGA Championship for life.

 Who won the 2021 PGA Championship?